adaptris/interlok-docs/docs/pages/overview/adapter-gradle.md

 > java -jar ./lib/interlok-boot.jar
 ```

+## What if the build fails?

+During the build several verification steps are executed, each should generate a report in the **./build/reports/** directory.
+If the file is empty it means no errors were found.
+Otherwise you should see the detail causing your build failure.

+One of these verification tasks will run the service tester if you have set up tests for your workflows.
+The configuration for service-tester can be found at **./src/test/interlok**.

+!> **The default project has a sample service-tester configuration, which MUST be removed or changed to your service-test configuration.**

 ## Build your docker instance

 Simply use your local docker installation to create your image;